The microdisplay, reinvented.

 • Uses millions of microscopic light elements called “pixels”

-• Every pixel must be powered continuously to make an image
+• Every pixel must be continuously driven to make an image

-• More brightness = more power, more head and faster pixel decay
+• More brightness = more power, more heat, and reduced lifespan

 Icon of a computer chip or microchip